 Non-compliance with permit conditions for large-scale industrial owners; and

 Mine reclamation.
+Community members are concerned that some mine “reclamation” appears to be, and some cases is, perpetual landfilling operations.

 Potential growth of event venues.
-C ommunity members suggest that it may be beneficial to examine the temporary use permit process and its requirements to ensure that special event activities do not result in traffic impacts, noise levels, and associated activities that are inconsistent with the rural character of the area.
+Community members suggest that it may be beneficial to examine the temporary use permit process and its requirements to ensure that special event activities do not result in traffic impacts, noise levels, and associated activities that are inconsistent with the rural character of the area.
+“Temporary” should mean “temporary” and not endless renewals.

 Policies

-GMVCR-1 Protect rural character by limiting property-specific development conditions that increase residential densities or allow commercial activities incompatible with the rural uses.
+GMVCR-1 Protect rural character by limiting property-specific development conditions that would increase residential densities or allow commercial activities incompatible with the rural uses.

 GMVCR-2 Maintain or reduce residential densities near natural resource lands and the Forest Production District.

-GMVCR-3a KC Permits will not be renewed until permit fees have been paid, and the project is in compliance with Permit Conditions, KC Code and Policy, and subarea Guiding Principles.
+GMVCR-4a KC Permits will not be renewed until permit fees have been paid, and the project is in compliance with Permit Conditions, KC Code and KCCP Policy, and Subarea Guiding Principles.

-GMVCR-4a Mining permits will not be issued without a detailed reclamation plan for the property, including permissible reclamation fill material, location, approximate volumes, and expected reclamation timing.
+GMVCR-4b Mining permits will not be issued without a detailed reclamation plan for the property, including permissible reclamation fill material, location, approximate volumes, and expected reclamation timing.
 Public should have opportunity to comment on these plans/permits, and any major changes.
 KC Permitting must retain a copy of these plans.

-GMVCR-5a King County Council will clarify the definition of Forest Production District lands (must they be managed primarily for the commercial production of timber, or can they also be managed for important ‘environmental serices”?); the ¼-mile buffer width around FPD lands for RA-10 or larger residential zoning; the definition of “predominant lot size” and “predominant lot pattern” that poses ambiguities when determining zoning; and the value for retaining the Ceder River/Ravensdale Rural Forest Focus Area.
-These are all critical decisions for implementing the subarea plan.
+GMVCR-4c Clarify the definition of Forest Production District lands.

+GMVCR-4d Pursue elimination of all Industrial Zones along the Cedar River by requiring redesignation of the Industrial Zones to underlying zoning, either upon sale of the properties or upon agreement of the property owners.

+GMVCR-4e Prioritize protecting forest cover, working forests, salmon habitat and watershed health when siting mining and mineral and gravel extraction.
+Sites closest to watershed basin resources shall be considered lower priority for development.

+GMVCR-4f Permit mineral extraction sites to size mines only as large as needed, as defined by readily available and reachable mineral resources, not necessarily using all the acreage available, or a full parcel’s acreage; Reclamation Plans shall be defined before development; and any subsequent changes to the permit or plan shall not delay reclamation by more than 25% of the period allowed on the original permit.

+GMVCR-4g Prohibit any mineral extraction site from importing wood waste from land clearing (e.g., tree stumps, etc.), construction and demolition waste, or any toxic substances.